OWassif/GUC-Machine-Learning-NETW1013/README.md

 ### Submission Overview

+# Classification Project (15.06.)

+The submission of the classification project can be found in the **"NETW1013-Submission-Classification"** folder.
+It consists of two notebooks:
+1. Classifiers.ipynb
+2. Data_Preprocessing.ipynb

 # Clustering Project (12.03.)

 The submission of the classification project can be found in the **"NETW1013-Submission-Clustering"** folder.